13 Types Of Living Room Tables For Every Style

 We’ve already covered the fact that a sofa table is usually roughly the same height as the back of the sofa it’s paired with.
 As for length, you have a few options to go with.

 If you want your sofa table almost as long as the sofa itself, that’s fine but you’ll want to leave a little room at the ends.
-Rather than matching lengths exactly, it’s common to center a table that’s a foot shorter than the couch, leaving six inches of sofa on either side of the table.
+Rather than matching lengths exactly, it’s common to center it a foot shorter than the couch, leaving six inches of sofa on either side of the table’s edge.

 This is often a great choice for smaller couches where you may not have the room to leave exactly six inches on either side.
-These smaller sofa tables often sit centered behind the sofa as well.
+These smaller units often sit centered behind the sofa as well.

 Why Are Console Tables So Short?

 This height is carefully considered to think about where you’ll be when you use a console table and what you’ll set on it.
-If you were standing, the table might be taller.
+If you were standing, the tabletop might be taller.

-However, since the table is often used reaching from a couch or other seat in your living room, console table sizes are shorter to accommodate someone reaching over to place an item like a drink or phone.
+However, since it’s often used reaching from a couch or other seat in your living room, console table sizes are shorter to accommodate someone reaching over to place an item like a drink or phone.

 Where Should End Tables Be Placed?